keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

     ...
 ```

-- A 'view' is a function of some 'state', for example:
+- A 'view' is always a function of some 'state', for example:

 ```python
 def view_recipe(recipe: Recipe):